Fugitak – Adar/Hinterworlds 0602 C5A027A-5 Lo Ni De A 125 Na F2V M3D

 I waved my arms again.
 “So, where’s this ‘firing range’.”

 “Over here.”
 She gave an overarm gesture and pointed.
 I saw a narrow crack in the rock, only a few meters wide, but when I got closer I saw that the far end of it was about 50 meters away and that someone had spray-painted targets on it and on some rocks along the way.
 Mostly human silhouettes, but a few were Hivers and I saw one K’kree at the far end.

-A snub pistol looks like an oversized revolver, but it’s a specialty weapon designed for use on ships.
-It is oversized and has no trigger guard so that you can still use it while wearing a vaccsuit.
-The rounds themselves are underpowered so that they are less likely to punch holes in the walls you are using to hold your air in, but are larger so that they still punch holes in whatever you are trying to shoot at.
+A snub pistol looks like an oversize revolver, but it’s a specialty weapon designed for use on ships.
+It is oversize and has no trigger guard so that you can still use it while wearing a vaccsuit.
+The rounds themselves are under-powered so that they are less likely to punch holes in the walls you are using to hold your air in, but are larger so that they still punch holes in whatever you are trying to shoot at.

 “Trying” being the operative word in my case.

 I took aim at a rock about a third of the way down, one painted with the Solomani flag, and slowly squeezed off six shots.
 The first two missed, but after that I compensated for the wind and managed to at least hit the rock with the other four.

 “Not bad, Captain,” I heard Saahna say.
 “You’ve been practicing.”